phR0ze/ruby-nub/README.md

 ## Config <a name="config"></a>
 Config is a simple YAML wrapper with some extra features.
 Since it implements the ***Singleton*** pattern you can easily use it through out your app without carrying around instances everywhere.
-It creates config files in memory and saves them to the config ***~/.config*** directory when saved.
+It creates config files in memory and saves them to the config ***~/.config*** directory when saved unless the given config exists along side the app's path.
 If the config file already exists it simply reads it.

 Initialize once on entry of your app and leverage throughout:
 ```ruby